2025–26 Welsh League Cup: Semi-finals

 The draw for the semi-finals took place on 10 November 2025.
 Each team's ball number was decided by a go-kart race between former professional footballers Joe Ledley, Danny Gabbidon, Andy Legg and Scott Young.
 Each driver randomly chose a team to represent in the race, and that driver's position was given as the ball number.
 A normal draw was held after the race.
-The semi-finals are to be played on 5–7 December 2025.
+The semi-finals were played on 6 December 2025.